okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 >**Note:** Using any other CAPTCHA service could cause account lockout.
 Contact [Okta support](https://support.okta.com) if lockout occurs.

-You can use either hCAPTCHA or reCAPTCHA with the redirect or embedded authentication deployment models.
+You can use hCAPTCHA or reCAPTCHA with the redirect or embedded authentication deployment models.
 See [Okta deployment models](/docs/concepts/redirect-vs-embedded/).

 If you use the [Sign-In Widget SDK](https://github.com/okta/okta-signin-widget), CAPTCHA works out of the box.
 If you use any other [Okta SDK](/code/), you need to implement CAPTCHA.
 For Okta API CAPTCHA details, see [CAPTCHAs](/docs/api/openapi/okta-management/management/tag/CAPTCHA/).

 ### Manage user interactions with the authorization server

 The [Interaction Code grant type](/docs/concepts/interaction-code/) is an extension to the [OAuth 2.0 and OpenID Connect](/docs/concepts/oauth-openid) standard.
-For apps that use an embedded Okta Sign-In Widget or SDK deployment model, the Interaction Code grant type allows you to manage user interactions with the authorization server directly.
+For apps that use an embedded Okta Sign-In Widget or SDK deployment model, the Interaction Code grant type allows you to directly manage user interactions with the authorization server.

 ## Classic Engine customers

-If you created your [Okta orgs](/docs/concepts/okta-organizations/) before March 1, 2022, you're probably using Classic Engine.
-You can [check which Engine your org is running on](https://support.okta.com/help/s/article/How-to-Determine-Which-Engine-Your-Okta-Org-is-Running-On?language=en_US).
+If you created your [Okta org](/docs/concepts/okta-organizations/) before March 1, 2022, you're probably using Classic Engine.
+If you're not sure, [check which Engine your org is running on](https://support.okta.com/help/s/article/How-to-Determine-Which-Engine-Your-Okta-Org-is-Running-On?language=en_US).

 ### Upgrade from Classic Engine to Identity Engine